1. About senna

 8. Cautions with other medicines

-There are some medicines that don't mix well with senna and can change the way it works.
+There are some medicines that do not mix well with senna and can change the way it works.

 Tell your doctor if you are taking these medicines before starting senna: